kornelski/giflossy/README.md

 Copyright/License
 -----------------

-All source code is Copyright (C) 1997-2014 Eddie Kohler.
+© 1997-2014 Eddie Kohler and contributors

 IF YOU PLAN TO USE GIFSICLE ONLY TO CREATE OR MODIFY GIF IMAGES, DON'T WORRY ABOUT THE REST OF THIS SECTION.
 Anyone can use Gifsicle however